jaysylvester/citizen/README.md

   <tr>
     <th><code>app.handlebars</code></th>
     <td>
-      A pointer to the citizen Handlebars global, allowing you full access to Handlebars methods such as `app.handlebars.registerHelper()`
+      A pointer to the citizen Handlebars global, allowing you full access to Handlebars methods such as <code>app.handlebars.registerHelper()</code>
     </td>
   </tr>
   <tr>